atk4/data/docs/fields.rst

 .. php:method:: isVisible

-Returns true if UI should render this field in Grid and other read_only display views by default.
+Returns true if UI should render this field in Grid and other readOnly display views by default.

 .. php:method:: isHidden